mozartsempiano/ascii-text-generator/README.md

 # ASCII Art Generator with Text

-This is the source code for the **ASCII Art Generator with Text** at my [website](https://mozartsempiano.neocities.org/outros/gerador-ascii-texto).
+This is the source code for my [**ASCII Art Generator with Text**](https://mozartsempiano.github.io/ascii-text-generator/).
 It is a web application that converts images into ASCII art and adds custom text below, with some overlays in order to simulate a typewriter.

-I suggest using [Gabrielle Ribbon FG](https://www.dafont.com/gabriele-ribbon-fg.font) or a similar font for a better output.

 | ![Example 1](https://i.imgur.com/lvTkDlk.jpeg) | ![Example 2](https://i.imgur.com/GQMel3j.jpeg) |
 | :--------------------------------------------: | :--------------------------------------------: |